-Remove from fridge and form disks.
-You can use a rolling pin and a cookie cutter or bowl or a tortilla press.
+- Remove from fridge and form disks.
+You can use a rolling pin, a cookie cutter, a bowl, or a tortilla press.

-Pour in the wine and let it simmer until reduced (around 4 minutes).
+- Pour the wine and let it simmer until reduced (around 4 minutes).

-Preheat oven to 350 degrees.
-In a small bowl combine half egg with milk or cream.
+- Preheat the oven to 350 degrees.
+In a small bowl, combine half egg with milk or cream.

-Fill each disk with 2 tbsp of mushrooms and around 1 ½ tbsp shredded cheese.
+- Fill each disk with 2 tbsp mushrooms and around 1 ½ tbsp shredded cheese.
 Close the empanada, twirling the border.